Corticofugal control equates to the fact that as the pathway begins in

 Even with today’s

-It is clear why the ancients opted for acupuncture, Herb’s and manipulation versus cutting tissues
+is clear why the ancients

 To review this second section, the specific